-Please find below information on examinations and assessments in IADT.
+Please find below information on examinations and assessments in IADT for the 2025/26 academic year.

 Have Questions About Your Grades?

-For any queries related to your grades during the Semester 2 Examinations and Assessments for the 2024/25 academic year, please refer to the Important Information and Frequently Asked Questions (FAQs) document below.
+For any queries related to your grades during the Semester 1 Examinations and Assessments for the 2025/26 academic year, please refer to the Frequently Asked Questions (FAQs) for Semester 1 document linked.
 This document covers everything you need to know about your grades and the overall process.

 Need Help with the Examinations/Assessments Process?